wp-plugins/facebook-publish/readme.txt

 Automatically posts new articles/posts/pages/custom post types to Facebook.

 == Description ==
-You may use this plugin if you want your articles products pages or any other post type to be published to Facebook every time you add a new post.
+You may use this plugin if you want your articles, products, pages, or any other post type to be published to Facebook every time you add a new post.

 * Option to customize the message to be posted on Facebook when a new post is added.
 * Automatically detects image from post thumbnail and post.